psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 The alignment can be 4-byte or 800h-byte: N2O uses 4-byte for the main WADs.
 Madden NFL '98 uses 800h-byte for main WAD and 4-byte for child WADs (file 08h,0Ah,0Ch in TIBURON\MODEL01.DAT and file 76h in PIX01.DAT).
-Crash Bandicoor 3 and Crash Team Racing use 800h-byte for both main & child WADs (although with garbage padding instead of zeropadding in child WAD headers).<br/>
+Crash Bandicoor 3 and Crash Team Racing use 800h-byte for both main &amp; child WADs (although with garbage padding instead of zeropadding in child WAD headers).<br/>
 Unused entries have Offset=0, Size=0.<br/>
 Empty 0-byte files (should) have Size=0 and Offset=PrevOffs+PrevSize+Align